rh-uxd/appservices-patternfly/README.md

-# UxD Integration Frontend Development / Design Repo #
+# UXD Integration Frontend Development / Design Repo #

-This repository is used for managing common deliverables accross the RH integration profolio.
-Any cross product work can be found here along with issues that pertain to all of the integration products.
+Welcome to Redhat's com

+## Requirements
+This project requires node version 10.x.x and npm version 6.x.x.
+It also uses the yarn package manager (version 1.13.0 or higher).
+Prior to building this project make sure you have these applications installed.
+After installing node and npm you can install yarn globally by typing

+`npm install yarn -g'

+## Building the library

+Install all dependencies by typing
+`yarn`

+To build all the packages for this library type:
+`yarn build`